spectrocloud/cluster-api-provider-maas/README.md

 make dev-manifests
 ```

-move
-    _build/dev/

-directory contents to ~/.clusterapi/overrides v0.4.0 depending on version you are working with
+- Move _build/dev/ directory contents to ~/.clusterapi/overrides v0.4.0 depending on version you are working with

 ```text
 .